Animation can teach you all sorts of things (as we’ve seen in plenty of animated films).

 Social anxiety goes a lot beyond shyness in public.
 Portrayals of anxiety in popular media reducing it to a refusal to speak up doesn’t do the condition any justice.

 With visual effects – the duo hoped to show Noah’s perception of his surroundings and how the world view of someone with such a mental disorder can be completely different from how the rest of us perceive the world – so much so that people with anxiety often behave the ways they do.

 The production team made the decision to incorporate both visual effects and practical effects to achieve the required look for the programme.
 As far as we can tell, their operating principle was, “Anything that costs the least but still looks good”.

-This was mostly because they had to stretch about $300,000 of budget per episode.
-(A big shout-out to Animation Magazine for all these juicy details!)
+According to Animation Magazine, this was because they had to stretch about $300,000 of budget per episode.

 While this sounds like a pretty large sum, anyone in the industry can tell you that successfully laying visual effects over a 28 minute episode for that amount will depend on the complexity of the shots required and how the VFX studio communicates with the production team to cut costs without scrimping on quality.

 I think much credit is due to the US-based Company of Science and Art (CoSA), the chosen VFX studio of the team for their strategic recommendations to keep certain things purely CG while achieving certain other effects by combining CG with practical effects.
 For instance, by lowering a platform to simulate the action of quicksand and then patching the scene in post to create something realistic without breaking the bank.

 There were many ways for The Healing Powers of Dude to illustrate Noah’s anxiety, the chosen approach was therefore both simple and effective.
 The younger viewers probably had an easier time digesting Noah’s emotions too since it only required a sense of sight – no need for excessive intellectualisation or complex theories about mental health issues.